Michelin Guide Wroclaw 2025

 Pijalni Wino & Bistro

-Chef Tomek Wencek brings Michelin-starred technique from Barcelona's Coure and Alkimia to Wroclaw's most exciting wine-focused bistro.
-Serious cooking paired with 50+ natural wines by Coravin glass — the bridge between fine dining and wine bar, and one of the most interesting tables in the city.
+Chef Tomek Wencek brings Michelin-starred technique from Barcelona's Alkimia and Coure to Wroclaw's most exciting wine-focused bistro.
+Serious cooking paired with an extensive natural wine by-the-glass program via Coravin — the bridge between fine dining and wine bar, and one of the most interesting tables in the city.

 Dinette